cardano-foundation/CIPs/Pledge-Based Saturation Limit Under a Closed System/README.md

   - If there is still unclaimed saturation limit even after some pools have over-pledged, the unclaimed saturation limit will be distributed in accordance with Equation 1.
   - However, the distributed unclaimed saturation limit can still be claimed by any pool by continuing to pledge.
 * The ecosystem is in **equilibrium** when the **total saturation limit = circulating supply**.
 Under this condition, only the under-pledged pools can continue to pledge to take back the borrowed saturation limit that was supposed to be allocated for them.
 The over-pledge pools’ excess saturation limit, on the otherhand, will continue to decrease as under-pledge pools continue to pledge until all excess had been returned.
 This and the proposition from the previous bullet point ensures that:
-  - a **close system** is maintained, which means that the ecosystem total saturation limit is always equal to the total ADA in circulation regardless of the pledge status of the ecosystem, _i.e._, under-pledged, fully-pledged, or over-pledged. **TRULY OUROBOROS**.
+  - a **closed system** is maintained, which means that the ecosystem total saturation limit is always equal to the total ADA in circulation regardless of the pledge status of the ecosystem, _i.e._, under-pledged, fully-pledged, or over-pledged. **TRULY OUROBOROS**.
   - no single pool has a saturation limit that dwarfs other pools’ limits, encouraging decentralization.
   - since the ecosystem total saturation limit is always equal to ADA in circulation, the ADA delegation per pool will be more or less even.
 * Optimal pledge decreases down to a minimum as the total number of pools increases but increases exponentially as the total number of pools decreases.
 This mechanism addresses Sybil attack: